Carney's Davos speech was a sales pitch

 Good speeches are rare these days, great speeches even rarer.
 Given all the noise, anxiety and Trumpian terror currently filling our social spheres, for a strong message of leadership to break through and potently inspire, well it's something to witness.
 Historic times call for historic speeches, and Carney's Davos speech was indeed historic.

-As a communications strategist with two decades of experience in nonpartisan messaging, narrative-building, storytelling, media liaising, lede-building, fact-checking, handling embargoes, and managing flows of information, I can appreciate a great speech.
+As a communications strategist with two decades of experience in nonpartisan messaging, narrative-building, storytelling, fact-checking and managing flows of information, I can appreciate a great speech.
 A lot goes into such a thing; talented communications teams are the backbone of effective politics and policy-making.
 If your message doesn't resonate, your audience won't hear you.

 Carney's message resonated.
 It was skillfully written – the prose carried a steady, firm rhythm with paced beats and well-delivered tone.
 It was crafted by a master communicator, and no doubt passed through many rounds of surgical edits.
 Every word and phrase was selected with intention and precision to convey the message as potently as possible.